Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Relaxation approach based on global exact penalty

 To capture a high-quality solution, it is reasonable to require the initial $V^0\in\mathbb{R}^{m\times p}$ to have a full row rank.
-This can be easily realized, for example, when $V^0$ is generated randomly in MATLAB command ${\rm randn}(m,p)$, by \cite[Corollary 5.35]{Vershynin12} there is a high probability for $V^0$ to have a full row rank.
-For the subsequent testing, we choose $V^0$ in terms of MATLAB command $\textrm{randn}(m,p)$ with a fixed seed for all test problems.
+By \cite[Corollary 5.35]{Vershynin12}, when $V^0$ is generated randomly in MATLAB command ${\rm randn}(m,p)$, there is a high probability for $V^0$ to have a full row rank.
+In view of this, we choose $V^0=\!\sqrt{n}V_g/\|V_g\|_F$ for the subsequent tests, where $V_g$ is generated by the MATLAB command $\textrm{randn}(m,p)$ with a seed for all test problems.